KAIST-IS521/2017ctf-writeups/team-2/bank.md

 ```

 ## Description
-There is a `eval()` function when message is processed by server.
-So we can
+In the "My Page", there is a `eval()`
+function [when message is processed by server][1].
+So we can execute any
-execute any javascript for at server side, but there is a small filter.
+javascript for at server side, but there is a small filter.

 It filters some chars including `'`, and `"`.
 Because of that, we cannot use
-string.
+strings.

-However, we can bypass using `String.fromCharCode()` function.
-This function
+However, we can bypass this using the `String.fromCharCode()` function.
+This
-produce a single character from ascii code, so with chaining that code, we
+function produce a single character from ASCII code, so by chaining that code we
 can produce any string freely.

 To read a key file, it is enough to execute this: